jaxgoodlabs/campbell-portfolio/final_project_PatrickCampbell.md

       - Major elements / alternative loci of story could have been any of the following - Innovation, technology, IP, patents, universities, climate change, etc.

   * Most common interpretations were:
-      - Stronger IP protections were good for economies and should be used more strategically by universities and 	Open data is good for economies and should be used more strategically by universities.
+      - Stronger IP protections were good for economies and should be used more strategically by universities
+      - Open data is good for economies and should be used more strategically by universities.
   * Most commonly identified graphs for integrality to narrative
     - Economic value of open data by sector (aggregate bar graph)
     - Economic competitiveness by strength of IP (linear regression graph)
     - Bowtie illustrations of effects of IP on allocation of surplus
     - Patent royalties as percentage of total university revenues (table)
     - Carbon tech transfer (bar chart)
   * “Bowtie” illustration was compelling but confusing – labels were unclear, message was unclear, but communicated a sense of something important
     - “Colors capture more than words, but have to go to words to understand what colors mean.”
     -  Seems to emphasize a comparison between two things.
 “Looks like they originate from a single source, but then become something completely different, or opposite.”